 Amy Reeder is a Certified Diabetes Educator with a master’s degree in nutrition from the University of Utah.
 She has worked in the diabetes field since 2005 and has been a Certified Diabetes Educator since 2007.

-If you have diabetes, there is a good chance your healthcare provider or diabetes educator has asked you about carbohydrate intake.
-They want to know how many carbohydrates you eat each day, and at each meal or snack.
+There is a good chance your healthcare provider or diabetes educator has asked you about your carbohydrate intake.
+They want to know how many carbohydrates you eat each day and at each meal or snack.

-The subject of carbohydrates comes up frequently in diabetes care because when eaten, carbs increase blood sugar.
-Managing carbohydrate intake is a way to manage blood sugar, and therefore manage diabetes to prevent complications.
+The subject of carbohydrates comes up frequently in diabetes care because carbs in your diet increase blood sugar.
+Managing carbohydrate intake is a way to manage blood sugar, which helps manage diabetes and can prevent complications.